jalagor/Code-Wars-Problems/readme.md

-This is a repo for codewars probelms I have solved. codewars.com/users/jalagor
+This is a repo for codewars probelms I have solved. zxs